Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

                                         of such a combination if all models implement it.
 :doxy:`LinearNorm`                      For positive inputs, normalize them to unit L_1-norm :doxy:`Softmax`                         Standard softmax activation/weighting function.
-:doxy:`SigmoidModel`                    Maps a real valued input to the unit interval via a sigmoid function.
-:doxy:`ThresholdConverter`              If the input is higher than a threshold, assign 1, otherwise 0.
-:doxy:`ThresholdVectorConverter`        For every value of the input vector apply a ThresholdConverter.
-:doxy:`ArgMaxConverter`                 Assigns the index (e.g., a class label) of the largest component in
+:doxy:`Classifier`	                Assigns the index (e.g., a class label) of the largest component in
                                         the input vector.
 :doxy:`Autoencoder`			Special case of the FFNet with a single hidden layer with special
 					functionality that is guided  towards unsupervised pre-training :doxy:`TiedAutoencoder`			Special Autoencoder where the weights of the output layer are constrained to be the transpose of the input.
 Has the same interface as the Autoencoder for easy replacement.
-:doxy:`GaussianNoiseModel`		Takes the input and corrupts it using gaussian noise.
-:doxy:`ImpulseNoiseModel`		Takes the input and corrupts it using a noise where every dimension
-					is set to a value - for example 0- with a certain probability.
 :doxy:`MeanModel`			Computes the mean output of a set of models.
 :doxy:`Normalizer`			Special case of the :doxy:`LinearModel` which only has a diagonal
 					matrix and an optional offset.
-Used for normalisation :doxy:`SigmoidModel`			Simple model with a single input and a weight and offset parameter which returns a sigmoidal output.
+Used for normalisation
 ======================================  ======================================================================